Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/deform/laplacian_smooth.rst

 real world and contain undesirable noise.
 It removes noise while still preserving desirable geometry as well as the shape of the original model.

-The Laplacian Smooth modifier is based on a curvature flow Laplace Beltrami operator in a diffusion equation.
+The Laplacian Smooth Modifier is based on a curvature flow Laplace Beltrami operator in a diffusion equation.

 Options